mohamedyaakoubi/MohamedYaakoubi/README.md

-I'm Mohamed Yaakoubi, a self-motivated, fast learner who picks up new skills quickly.
-I'm hardworking and hungry for knowledge.
-I seek a challenging environment that encourages and provides exposure to new ideas, doing it to the best of my conscience and knowledge which stimulates personal and professional growth.
+Driven, adaptable, and passionate about advancing technology, I am a fast learner who thrives on tackling complex challenges and acquiring new skills quickly.
+With hands-on experience in AI, web development, and localization, I seek opportunities that foster innovation and personal growth.
+I am dedicated to leveraging my technical and problem-solving abilities to create solutions that make a meaningful difference.
+Eager to join collaborative environments, I aim to contribute effectively and grow alongside motivated teams.

 ### 🔭 I’m currently working in:
 - Freelance Editor (Arabic to English & English to Arabic) at Unbabel